DogeSSBM/Mineswooper/README.md

 The default board length is 30,16 (30 tiles wide, by 16 tiles high).

-When on the "New Game" screen, you can resize the board using WASD / arrow keys.
+When on the "New Game" screen, you can resize the board using WASD / arrow keys -

 `W` / `Arrow Up`: Decrease Height

 `S` / `Arrow Down`: Increase Height

 `A` / `Arrow Left`: Decrease Width

 `D` / `Arrow Right`: Increase Width

 ## Number of Mines